-Before we can develop any options, we will carry out a clinically-led 12 week pre-consultation engagement exercise on the health and social care challenges and opportunities identified.
+Before we can develop any options, we will carry out a clinically-led 12 week public conversation on the health and social care challenges and opportunities identified.
 For more information on this please click here.

 Clinical Senate review

-Further workshops will be held in Autumn 2019 prior to the Pre-Consultation Business Case being completed and sent to the Clinical Senate for independent assurance.
+Further workshops are due to be held in Autumn 2019 prior to the Pre-Consultation Business Case being completed and sent to the Clinical Senate for independent assurance.

 NHS England Assurance Process review

-Once this stage is complete, we will then submit the Pre-Consultation Business Case to NHS England in Winter 2019/Spring 2020 where it will undergo a rigorous Assurance Process review.
+Once this stage is complete, we would then submit the Pre-Consultation Business Case to NHS England where it will undergo a rigorous Assurance Process review.

 The outcome of these stages will determine whether formal public consultation is required.
-Should this be necessary, a comprehensive public consultation exercise will be held in Spring/Summer 2020 enabling local communities to have their say on local health and care services.
+Should this be necessary, a comprehensive public consultation exercise would be held enabling local communities to have their say on local health and care services.

 A public report will be produced following the conclusion of any consultation and the decision-making authorities will then determine what changes are to be made and will develop detailed implementation plans.